NCBI-Hackathons/MR_BACOn/pruning.md

 **In Progress**

+In order to ensure that we are not overcounting metabolite effect on our Trait of interest we need to first collapse our SNPs

 The current workflow for pruning and intersectect as many SNPs associated with both metabolites and Trait of interest

 1) plink to find metabolite snps in ld with trait of interest snps